egoist/kanpai/README.md

 While `kanpai` is, following this procedure:

-- Check git status, see if you have commited the changes and if the remote history differs.
+- Check git status, see if you have committed the changes and if the remote history differs.
 - Run tests, `npm test` by default
 - Update package version, add git tag as well
 - Publish to NPM